poseidon-framework/poseidon-framework.github.io/trident.md

 </details>

-It can be called with a lot of optional arguments:
+It can be called with a lot of optional arguments.
+Note that `rectify` by default does **not** apply any changes if none of these arguments are set.

 ```
 trident rectify -d ... -d ... \
   --poseidonVersion "X.X.X" \
   --packageVersion Major|Minor|Patch \
-  --logText "short description of the update"
+  --logText "short description of the update" \
-  --checksumAll
+  --checksumAll \
   --newContributors "[Firstname Lastname](Email address);..."
 ```

-These arguments determine which fields of the POSEIDON.yml file should be modified.
+The following arguments determine which fields of the POSEIDON.yml file should be modified:

 - `--poseidonVersion` allows a simple change of the `poseidonVersion` field in the POSEIDON.yml file.
 - `--packageVersion` increments the package version number in the first, the second or the third position.
 It can optionally be called with `--logText`, which appends an entry to the CHANGELOG file for the respecitve package version update. `--logText` also creates a new CHANGELOG file if it does not exist yet.